wilsonmar/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

-There are various other implementations of the The GoRouter's design pattern, such as <a target="_blank" href="https://coreos.com/etcd/">CoreOS Etcd</a>, Hashicorp Consul, and Puppet Zookeeper.
+There are various other implementations of the The GoRouter's design pattern, such as <a target="_blank" href="https://coreos.com/etcd/">CoreOS Etcd</a>, HashiCorp Consul, and Puppet Zookeeper.
 There are also the Spring Cloud implementations of Eureka and Consul.

 <a target="_blank" href="https://docs.google.com/document/d/1qdLNIWQQzluXw5rnc39raAYOnnSdDUjhUOrovUE0NJI/edit#heading=h.f54rg2dpu35y">NOTE</a>: A large effort to remove the Consul open source project from the Cloud Foundry platform’s internal architecture is in progress.